t1388596-art/render/RENDER_DEPLOY.md

 - `DJANGO_LOG_LEVEL`: `INFO`

 ### 4. Add PostgreSQL Database
-1. Create new PostgreSQL database in Render
+1. Create new PostgreSQL database in Render **FIRST**
+2. Wait for database to be fully provisioned (this can take a few minutes)
-2. Copy the "External Database URL"
+3. Copy the "External Database URL" (Internal URL also works)
-3. Add as `DATABASE_URL` environment variable to your web service
+4. Add as `DATABASE_URL` environment variable to your web service

+**⚠️ Important:** Create the database BEFORE deploying the web service, or the first deployment may fail due to database unavailability.

 ### 5. Deploy! 🎉
 Your app will be available at: `https://your-service-name.onrender.com`